Category Archives: Family Matters

 I must pass my Minnesota Class D knowledge test, which wasn’t easy.
 Previously, I failed it three times Maybe that was because I hadn’t fully studied the driver’s handbook.
 Ya think?
 Perhaps recalcitrant me thought, I’m not going to do … Continue reading

-Posted in America WTF?, Family Matters, Fight wimpiness, Managing Minneapolis, Politics | Tagged , , , , | 5 Comments
+Posted in America WTF?, Family Matters, Fight wimpiness, Managing Minneapolis, politics | Tagged , , , , | 5 Comments